DrummingOctopus/OOSW_past/README.md

-# OOSW_past
+Object Oriented Software Development past projects

 This a repository for my object oriented software development past projects.
-They are all done in Python.
+They are all built in Python.
 This content will not be updated or changed anytime soon.